nkrkv/xod/docs/tutorial/13-map/README.md

 If you have finished the previous experiment, you will have noticed that the thermometer node returns an output temperature value to the `Tc` pin in degrees Celsius.
-The `servo` node can work only with the values of range 0–1 (0 is 0°, 1 is 180°).
+The `servo` node can work only with values ranging from 0 to 1 (0 is 0°, 1 is 180°).

-The practical task is to make the servo rotate smoothly from 0–90 degrees, reflecting a temperature change from 20°C to 30°C.
+The practical task is to make the servo rotate smoothly from 0 to 90°, reflecting a temperature change from 20°C to 50°C.

-(TODO: no tragedy in the project)

 You can actually do this using few math nodes, but we have a special node for such cases.
 This node is called the `map-range` node.